ibm-vpc/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

   -> **NOTE:**
     To reinitialize a bare metal server, the server status must be stopped, or have failed a previous reinitialization.
 For more information, see [Managing Bare Metal Servers for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-managing-bare-metal-servers&interface=api#reinitialize-bare-metal-servers-api).

-- `default_trusted_profile`- (Optional, List) The default trusted profile to be used when initializing the bare metal server.

-  Nested scheme for `default_trusted_profile`:
-  - `auto_link` - (Boolean) If set to true, the system will create a link to the specified target trusted profile during server creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the server is deleted.
-  - `target` - (List) The default IAM trusted profile to use for this bare metal server.
-    Nested `target` blocks have the following structure:
-    - `id` - (String) The unique identifier for this trusted profile
-    - `crn` - (String) The CRN for this trusted profile

-- `default_trusted_profile`- (Optional, List) The default trusted profile to be used when initializing the bare metal server.

-  Nested scheme for `default_trusted_profile`:
-  - `auto_link` - (Boolean) If set to true, the system will create a link to the specified target trusted profile during server creation.
-Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the server is deleted.
-  - `target` - (List) The default IAM trusted profile to use for this bare metal server.
-    Nested `target` blocks have the following structure:
-    - `id` - (String) The unique identifier for this trusted profile
-    - `crn` - (String) The CRN for this trusted profile

 - `metadata_service`- (Optional, List) The metadata service configuration for the bare metal server.